mohamadmek/Submissions/Exercises/Git-Trial/markdown-cv.md

 * **Experience:**

   - Now getting my real experience with Codi
-  - It will take up to 6 months
+  - It will take up to 6 months.

 - **Hobbbies:**